thinkinavi24/ElectionAnalytics/index.md

 ![Second Quarter Unemployment Rate](https://user-images.githubusercontent.com/70708980/93628915-60674980-f9b5-11ea-83d7-f52edff8f3dd.png)

-We see that unemployment in the second quarter actually has very low correlation with the popular vote of the incumbent.
+We see that unemployment in the second quarter actually has very low correlation, about -0.16, with the popular vote of the incumbent.
 Perhaps this is because the majority of voters in any given election are not going to be unemployed, so whether the unemployment rate is 4% or 6% does not seem to be a good indicator of whether the incumbent will win reelection.
 With regards to the 2020 election, many have speculated that the economic downturn will lead many voters to blame Donald Trump and vote for Joe Biden.
 However, this is not backed up by historical data and suggests that voters do not generally associate the unemployment rate with the current President.
 In 2020 especially, many voters are likely to blame the pandemic as opposed to the government if they got laid off due to the lockdown.
 For this reason, Joe Biden’s best strategy in this regard is to actively blame Donald Trump for allowing COVID 19 to become this widespread for this long.
 Otherwise, the historical data indicates that Donald Trump will not be as damaged by the rise in unemployment as the media have speculated.

+If instead we look at the incumbent party rather than just an incumbent President, we get an even lower correlation:

 ![Unemployment Incumbent Party](https://user-images.githubusercontent.com/70708980/93630412-087e1200-f9b8-11ea-8254-c7e5806b3199.png)

+Visually, we can see that there is no relationship between these two variables, and the correlation is about 0.0067.
+Similar to our observations with RDI growth, this also suggests that voters do not make an association between the previous president's party and the incumbent party candidate.

 September 12th, 2020